uab-cgds-worthey/quac/docs/system_testing.md

 # use this to submit jobs to slurm for the parent snakemake process
 # as well as for the snakemake triggered jobs
 USE_SLURM="--snakemake_slurm --subtasks_slurm"
-# USE_SLURM=""  # uncomment and use this out if you don't want to use slurm at all
+# USE_SLURM=""  # uncomment this, comment out the above line, and use this if you don't want to use slurm at all

 ########## No prior QC data involved ##########